SkillsFundingAgency/dfc-digital/README.md

 You can obtain an APIAccessKey (the secret phrase)  by contacting 'LMI for All' http://www.lmiforall.org.uk/ (email <LMIforAll.dfe@education.gov.uk>)

 In our solution we have SalaryCalcluator which calculates yearly salary for starter and experienced levels.
-We also could overide and ignore the data provided by the LMI salary feed and display data which is stored locally in Sitefinity database.
+The CMS system can be configured to ignore the data provided by the LMI salary feed and display data which is stored locally in Sitefinity database.